ibm-cloud-docs/schematics/getting-started.md

 To create a configuration file for your VPC resources:

 1. Make sure that you have the [required permissions](/docs/vpc-on-classic?topic=vpc-on-classic-managing-user-permissions-for-vpc-resources) to create and work with VPC infrastructure.
 2. [Generate an SSH key](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-ssh-keys).
-The SSH key is required to provision the VPC virtual server instance and you can use the SSH key to access your instance via SSH.
+The SSH key is required to provision the VPC virtual server instance.
+You can use the SSH key to access your instance via SSH.
 After you created your SSH key, make sure to [upload this SSH key to your {{site.data.keyword.cloud_notm}} account](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-managing-ssh-keys#managing-ssh-keys-with-ibm-cloud-console) in the VPC zone and resource group where you want to create your VPC and virtual server instance.
 3. Create your Terraform configuration `vpc.tf` file that includes all of the VPC infrastructure resources that you need to successfully run a virtual server instance in a VPC.
 For more information about how to structure a Terraform configuration file, see [Creating a Terraform configuration](/docs/schematics?topic=schematics-create-tf-config).
    ```
    variable "ssh_key" {